 As much as creating your own album is a tedious process, it is one of the most rewarding parts of a wedding.
 Doing it yourself will give you a beautiful album full of great memories, and the knowledge that you did it all by yourself will even make the experience better.
 Here are some tips on how to make your own wedding album:

 Do not do it alone

 When you look at hundreds of wedding photos on your own, you might find them overwhelming and you might fail to choose which ones to use.
 It is, therefore, important to sit down with your spouse, a close friend, or your mother to take the first glance at the pictures.
 However, be careful about whom you choose.
 Choose someone whose comments will not stress you out or blind you from seeing the facts.

 Choose your photos wisely

 Trust your instincts on your first look and write down the photos that you like.
 Avoid overthinking over the shots during the 1st round.
 Simply select photos that you find amazing.
 Once you finished selecting, it is time to weed out the “not-so-good” photos from the 1st selection.
-Those “not-so-good” photos are usually the ones with the similar setting and look.
+Those “not-so-good” photos are usually the ones with a similar setting and look.

 Group your photos into categories